etcipnja/MLH/README.md

 Credits:

 The original idea belongs to @renaud with his Loop-Plants-With-Filters. https://github.com/rdegosse/Loop-Plants-With-Filters/blob/master/README.md
-MLH - is a simplified version of it with nice perks about saving/filtering meta data
+This Farmware - is a simplified version of it with nice perks about saving/filtering meta data

 Thank you,
 Eugene